Punsch: History of punsch

 The Swedish East India Company started to import arrack with the arrival of their ship Fredricus Rex Sueciae to Gothenburg in 1733.
 It quickly became popular, especially among the wealthy, who could afford the price of imported spirits and teas to make punsch.
 Later it spread through all levels of society, including students, the military, and fraternal orders, becoming a truly national drink.

-An early recipe for punsch was written by Pehr Osbeck, Olof Torén, and Carl Gustaf Ekeberg in their 1771 book, A Voyage to China and the East Indies:
+An early recipe for punsch was written by Pehr Osbeck in the book he published with his fellow travellers Olof Torén and Carl Gustaf Ekeberg, A Voyage to China and the East Indies (1771), an English translation of the original Swedish publication of 1757:

 A testament to the widespread popularity of punsch or rack (arrack) are the songs of Swedish eighteenth century poet and composer Carl Michael Bellman.
 It is often mentioned in his three works Bacchi Tempel (1783), Fredmans epistlar (1790) and Fredmans sånger (1791) about a group of fictional characters, drunkards, bohemians and prostitutes in contemporary Stockholm (see for example song no. 48 or epistle no. 41).
 Many drinking songs from that period are about the consumption of punsch.
-Swedish entertainer Povel Ramel sang about punsch in the song Varför är där ingen is till punschen?
+Swedish entertainer Povel Ramel sang about punsch in the song "Varför är där ingen is till punschen?"

 The high point of punsch consumption was during the late nineteenth century, when the Swedes started frequenting restaurants and loved to end their dinner with coffee and half a bottle of punsch on the table, placed in an ice bucket.
 The drinking of punsch was also popular at home, and outdoor porches were sometimes referred to as punschverandas, where the men drank punsch, told stories, and smoked cigars.